Multi-Stage Monte Carlo Tree Search for Non-Monotone Object Rearrangement Planning in Narrow Confined Environments: Methodology

 \subsection{Object Stage Topology Generation}

-We create an object stage topology that defines the optimal order to place all objects in their goal regions, which considers the longitude heuristic and dependency graph of goal arrangement jointly.
+We create an object stage topology that defines the desirable order to place all objects in their goal regions, which has the highest chance of solving the instance efficiently by considering the longitude heuristic and the dependency graph of goal arrangement jointly.
 The longitude heuristic prioritizes objects that are to be placed farther behind than closer to the robot.
 Recall the linear motion planner introduced above.
-The objects placed at their goal regions in the front side of the environment are more likely to block the placing tunnels for objects further back as shown in the left image of Fig. \ref{fig:eq and topo} (b).
+The objects placed at their goal regions in the front side of the environment are more likely to block the placing paths for objects further back as shown in the left image of Fig. \ref{fig:eq and topo} (b).
 This implies that objects with front-end goals must be relocated to an additional buffer region before returning, wasting the steps of getting them to the goal regions in the first place.
 Thus, it is more appropriate to relocate objects in the decreasing order of their longitudinal distances between their goals and the robot.
-Apart from the longitude heuristic, the optimal object order should also obey the acyclic dependency graph of the goal arrangement.
-The dependency graph is created by checking if the goal region of each object $o_i$ prevents other objects from being placed at their goal regions, if so, there will be edges going from the objects that are blocked by $o_i$ like the right image of Fig. \ref{fig:eq and topo} (b) illustrates.
+Apart from the longitude heuristic, the desirable object order should also obey the acyclic dependency graph of the goal arrangement.
+The dependency graph is created by checking if the goal region of each object $o_i$ prevents other objects from being placed at their goal regions, if so, there will be edges going from the objects that are blocked by $o_i$.
 Object $o_i$ should not be placed at its goal region when there are still edges points to it.
-The final object stage topology is generated by performing the topological sort on the dependency graph while respecting the longitude heuristic for objects that are not dependent on each other.
+The dependency graph is created based on the underlying motion planner, for our LMP, one example is illustrated as the right image of Fig. \ref{fig:eq and topo} (b).
+The final object stage topology is generated by performing the topological sort on the dependency graph while respecting the longitude heuristic for objects that are not dependent on each other. \SetInd{0.25em}{0.5em}